 Avenida dos Descobrimentos, 8600-668 Lagos Portugal. | 37° 06' 15.0" N | 08° 40' 23.0" W

-This family attraction focusses on an interactive and fun ways to pass on to kids of all ages the subjects of science and technology.
-The main attraction lies within an old 18th century manor house and there's also a science garden and outdoor patios with panoramic views.
+This family attraction focuses on interactive and fun ways to pass on to kids of all ages science and technology.
+The main attraction lies within an old 18th century manor house, and there's also a science garden and outdoor patios with panoramic views.
 The exhibits are all hands-on and there's also simple lessons and debates to encourage the little ones to explore new themes.